Shattered Glass (film): Reception

 Sarsgaard's performance as Charles Lane was singled out by several critics for praise.
-USA Today gave the film three-and-a-half stars out of four and wrote of him: "Sarsgaard deserves more credit than he'll probably get for his multi-layered performance".
+USA Today gave the film three-and-a-half out of four and wrote of him: "Sarsgaard deserves more credit than he'll probably get for his multi-layered performance".
 Premiere's Glenn Kenny wrote, "it's Peter Sarsgaard, as the editor who serves Glass his just desserts [sic], who walks away with the picture, metamorphosing his character's stiffness into a moral indignation that's jolting and, finally, invigorating".
 His performance ended up winning numerous awards, including "Best Supporting Actor" citations from the Boston Society of Film Critics, Kansas City Film Critics Circle, National Society of Film Critics, Online Film Critics Society, San Francisco Film Critics Circle, and the Toronto Film Critics Association, as well as nominations from the Independent Spirit Awards and the Golden Globes.
 The A.V.
 Club placed his portrayal of Chuck Lane at number six on a list of the best performances of the decade.

 Stephen Glass saw the film and, when reflecting about the experience, he said, "It was very painful for me.
 It was like being on a guided tour of the moments of my life I am most ashamed of".